 Understanding Sea's Unusual Options Activity

-Shares of Sea (NYSE:SE) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $265.04.
+Sea (NYSE:SE) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $274.12 following the option alert.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.